Paper packaging prices in a volatile market: How to keep on top of changes using price and cost indices

 By modelling the market price of the paperboard and the cost to produce the paperboard, we can work out how paper packaging prices should evolve over time.

-Modelling paper packaging cost evolution with price and cost indices
+How can you model paper packaging cost evolution with price and cost indices?

 Our index builder model calculates how the cost of producing the paper packaging should have evolved in relation to the changes in the two factors mentioned above – the market price of the paperboard material using our price data (the price index) and the cost to produce the paperboard material based on information from our cost benchmarking tool, Analytical Cornerstone (the cost index).

-Looking at the market price of containerboard (price index)
+What can we learn about the market price of containerboard (price index)?

 Firstly, the model shares a chart that demonstrates how the cost to make the corrugated box has changed based on the market price of the containerboard base material.